 Prices listed are my final cost for each part.
 Sources include Amazon, Fry's, B&H, Best Buy, Newegg and Corsair's webstore.

 The main thing everyone wants to see other than pictures:

 Currenting playing: Warframe, Paragon, The Talos Principle, LawBreakers, Ghost Recon Wildlands.

 Side note: I currently live in a 1 bedroom apartment with my husband.
 The final upgrade was my first anniversary present(1080 Ti, monitor and SSD's.
 Yeah, my husband is amazing :P).
 We're making due until it's time to move into a real house :3

 Bought this on sale when Coffee Lake was still projected to be Q1 '18 after I ran with a 6850K for a week, which just wasn't cutting it because my usage prefers clock speed over cores.
-No real regrets, it's a good chip for my needs.
-I don't really care about streaming.
-I'm not a content creator.
-I'm just a PC nerd that plays games.
+No real regrets, at the time I bought this my PC was being used for nothing but gaming.
 Delidded, TIM replaced with Liquid Ultra, IHS reseated.
 Stupid low temps(no thanks to Intel) and a nice 4.75GHz overclock.
 Pushes high framerates which is what I needed for my 165Hz monitor.
 I'm honestly not even salty about Coffee Lake bumping up the core count.

 Ok...maybe just a little salty.